scloud19/SECipedia/modsecurity/modsecurity_basics.md

     Persistent storage mechanism
       Enables you to track system events time and perform event correlation

-    Full request/response buffering
-      Allows you to block requests

   Virtual patching
     Is the concept of vulnerability mitigation in a separate layer Allows you fix problems in apps without having to touch the application itself Aka, block traffic

-  Full HTTP traffic logging
-    Allows the logging of raw transaction data
-      Very helpful in forensics.
-    Allows you to select what parts of your logs should be sanitized.

   Continuous passive security assessment
     This is a variation of real-time monitoring, where, instead of focusing on the behavior of external parties, you focus on the behavior of the overall system.